dciccale/slack-dockerhub-integration/README.md

 Use the already deployed service at https://hooks-slack-dockerhub.herokuapp.com

-Or you can run this service in your own server.
+Or you can clone the repo [dciccale/slack-dockerhub-integration](https://github.com/dciccale/slack-dockerhub-integration) and run this service in your own server.
+(Dockerfile provided)

 ## Usage